clclab/clc-labs/lab-3-phylogenetic-trees-language/lab-3.md

 ---
-title: Phylogenetic trees - genes, language and simulated data
+title: "Lab 3: Phylogenetic trees - genes, language and simulated data"
-author: Dieuwke Hupkes, Jelle Zuidema
+author: BSc Psychobiology, UvA
+numbersections: true
 header-includes:
     - \usepackage{graphicx}
     - \usepackage{fullpage}
+    - \usepackage{amsmath, amssymb}
+    - \usepackage[round, authoryear]{natbib}
+    - \usepackage{fixltx2e}
+    - \bibliographystyle{plainnat}
+    - \input{../labs.tex}
+    - \usepackage{listings}
 ...

+\begin{itemize}
+\action These are actions for you to do
+\ask These are questions
+\askstar This is a question that could be on the exam
+\end{itemize}

+# Goals

+Omschrijf doelen

+# Simulated evolution (continued)

+# Phylogenetic reconstruction with R

+# Phylogenetic reconstruction for simulated data

 #1.
 Introduction